thomastkok/multimedia-retrieval/README.md

 Ruben Schenkhuizen - 4115325
 Thomas Kok - 4124359

+## System information

+For our system, we used Python 3.6.8 and Windows 10.
+The performance of the project can not be guaranteed on other setups, but should work with Python 3.6+.

 ## Instructions for installation and execution

 To be able to use the program, the Labeled PSB dataset must be available.